 Another technique used in DNA fingerprinting is Short Tandem Repeats Polymorphisms (STR).
 STR are short DNA sequences that are repeated a dozen or more times in a head to tail manner.
 The technique does not involve using restriction enzymes like the ones used in RFLPS.
 The technique employs the used of probes that attaches to a specific region in the DNA.
 Polymerase Chain Reaction is then done to determine the length of the short tandem repeats.
 STR regions are variable or polymorphic that is why it can be used to discriminate one DNA profile from another.
 One individual can have 5 repeats of a specific sequence while another have 7.
 The number of repeats can be used to profile individuals.

 Biotechnology in Medicine

-Biotechnology find a variety of applications in the field of medicine.
-One common example of this is in the production of insulin.
-Human insulin is important for the control of blood sugar levels.
-Patients with Diabetes mellitus cannot produce their own insulin and so have difficulty regulating their sugar levels.
-Genetic engineering paved for the production of synthetic insulin.
-Part of this process is to extract the gene responsible for the production of insulin and insert it in a plasmid vector to form the recombinant DNA with human-insulin producing gene.
-The recombinant DNA is then introduced to a bacterial cell.
-When the gene to produce insulin is expressed by the recombinant bacterium, insulin will be extracted, purified and bottled.
-This will then be injected to patients as supplements.
-Same procedure is done in the production of human growth hormone Protropin.

-New | Another technique used in DNA fingerprinting is Short Tandem Repeats Polymorphisms (STR).
-STR are short DNA sequences that are repeated a dozen or more times in a head to tail manner.
-The technique does not involve using restriction enzymes like the ones used in RFLPS.
-The technique employs the used of probes that attaches to a specific region in the DNA.
-Polymerase Chain Reaction is then done to determine the length of the short tandem repeats.
-STR regions are variable or polymorphic that is why it can be used to discriminate one DNA profile from another.
-One individual can have 5 repeats of a specific sequence while another have 7.
-The number of repeats can be used to profile individuals.

-Biotechnology in Medicine

 Biotechnology finds a variety of applications in the field of medicine.
 One common example of this is in the production of insulin.
 Human insulin is important for the control of blood sugar levels.
 Patients with Diabetes mellitus cannot produce their own insulin and so have difficulty regulating their sugar levels.
 Genetic engineering paved for the production of synthetic insulin.
 Part of this process is to extract the gene responsible for the production of insulin and insert it in a plasmid vector to form the recombinant DNA with human-insulin producing gene.
 The recombinant DNA is then introduced to a bacterial cell.
 When the gene to produce insulin is expressed by the recombinant bacterium, insulin will be extracted, purified and bottled.
 This will then be injected to patients as supplements.
 Same procedure is done in the production of human growth hormone Protropin.